Devolver Digital: Corporate affairs

-As of January 2020, the company employs 20 people, all of whom work remotely.
+As of December 2024, the company employs 276 people.
 These included event planning team and staff focused on bringing the company's games to China, though this was later shut down.
 One key hire was vice-president of mobile publishing Mark Hickey in December 2018, who had been the business manager for Apple Inc.'s App Store.

 Devolver Digital operates a film distribution arm, Devolver Digital Films, which was established in 2013.
 The company also owns another publisher, Good Shepherd Entertainment.
 A close collaborator to Devolver Digital is Special Reserve Games, a limited-run distributor of physical versions of games.
 Special Reserve Games was founded in 2016 by CEO Jeff Smith, after he had pitched Wilson the idea of creating a physical release of the PC version of Shadow Warrior 2.
 Since then, Special Reserve Games has released further physical game releases, limited to only Devolver Digital games, though it is considering to partner with different companies in the future.